OctoPrint/OctoPrint/docs/api/push.rst

     (as it is by default), since it will prevent any kind of status messages to be sent to connected unauthenticated clients.

-    The ``auth`` message expects a session key to be obtained from the successful payload of a :ref:`(passive or active) login via the API <sec-api-general-login>`.
+    The ``auth`` message expects the user id of the user to authenticate followed by ``:`` and a session key to be obtained from the successful payload of a :ref:`(passive or active) login via the API <sec-api-general-login>`.

     Example for a ``auth`` client-server-message:

     .. sourcecode:: javascript

        {
-         "auth": "LGZ0trf8By"
+         "auth": "someuser:LGZ0trf8By"
        }

   * ``throttle``: Usually, OctoPrint will push the general state update